Long Branch Hotels: Great Views

 Clarendon Hotel

 Clarendon Hotel, 1860.
-The original structure, the Lane’s End hotel, was built by Richard Wardell in 1808.
-Hugh Manahan took control and expanded the hotel in 1835; he sold to Enoch Hendrickson in 1858.
+The original structure, the Land’s-End hotel, was built by Richard Wardell in 1808 and run by his wife Peggy.
+Hugh Manahan took control in 1835 and expanded the hotel; he sold to Enoch Hendrickson in 1858.

 Clarendon Hotel on the ocean, 1868.
-It stood on the southwest corner of Ocean Avenue and Broadway.
+It stood on the southwest corner of Ocean Avenue and Broadway and could host 150 guests.
 Later called the Ocean Wave Hotel, it was torn down in 1906.

 Elberon Hotel